datastax/spark-cassandra-connector/doc/reference.md

   <td>None</td>
   <td>Surfaces the Cassandra Row TTL as a Column
 with the named specified.
 When reading use ttl.columnName=aliasForTTL.
 This can be done for every column with a TTL.
-When writing use writetime=columnName and the columname will be used to set the TTL for that row.</td>
+When writing use ttl=columnName and the columname will be used to set the TTL for that row.</td>
 </tr>
 <tr>